 - 1. Fund 30: Debt Service Fund - 2.
 Fund 60: Capital Projects Fund - 3.
 Fund 90: Fire Prevention and Safety Fund - 4.
 Function 1300: Adult/Continuing Education Programs - 5.
 Function 3000: Community Services - 6.
 Functions 4130, 4230, and 4330: Payments to Other Governmental Agencies for Adult/Continuing Education Programs - 7.
 Function 5000: Debt Services - 8.
-Object 500: Capital Outlay and/or Depreciation -- The exception is expenditures in Fund 10 (Education), which should be included. - 9.
+Object 500: Capital Outlay and/or Depreciation All Object 500 expenditures, including in Fund 10, should be excluded.
+Previously, Object 500 expenditures within Fund 10 were included in the per-pupil calculations.
+This guidance change brings ISBE's reporting process into greater alignment with the concept of "Current Expenditures" as defined by the U.S. Department of Education.
+(See page 20 for additional information.) - 9.
 County Juvenile Detention Center Expenditures: The costs incurred by any school district to administer or outsource services for a county juvenile detention center within its geographic boundaries shall be excluded for Site-Based Expenditure Reporting.
 (See Students Placed in County Juvenile Detention Centers on page 17 for further instructions.) - 10.
 Legacy Pension Obligations: Any school district with its own pension system outside of the Teachers' Retirement System (TRS) shall treat legacy pension obligations within such system as an exclusion.